TuyaInc/tuyasmart_home_ios_sdk/en/resource/Activator.md

 }
 ```

-The hotspot mode network configuration is the same to the quick connection mode network configuration.
+The Hotspot Mode network configuration is the same to the Quick Connection Mode network configuration.
 You just need to change the first parameter of the `[TuyaSmartActivator startConfigWiFi:ssid:password:token:timeout:]` to TYActivatorModeAP.
 But the `ssid` and `password` needs to be the name and password of router hotspot instead of the device hotspot.

 #### Stop network configuration.